Written by Tim McGonigle, PT

 Influence Of Diet And Medication On Bone Health

 Information exchange cannot come without controversy.
-While many tout the calcium content of dairy as the dietary choice for bone health, Dr. Gregor’s organization, Nutritionfacts.org, cites that osteopenia and osteoporosis are most prevalent in the US, Sweden and Switzerland where they consume the greatest amount of dairy per capita.
-It is beyond our scope to say if this relationship is correlative or causative, but we would encourage you to view a few of his videos linked at the end of this article.
-As you will see, there are plenty of calcium rich plant sources, including the deep green leafy vegetables so long as they are cooked for maximum calcium absorption, calcium fortified soy milk, firm tofu so long as calcium was part of its processing and good studies citing the protective properties of almonds (and almond milk), prunes and beans for bone health.
+Many tout the calcium content of dairy as the dietary choice for bone health but comparing world maps that indicate where osteopenia and osteoporosis are most prevalent correlates with areas where people consume the greatest amount of dairy per capita.
+It is beyond our scope to say if this relationship is correlative or causative, but we would encourage you to do your own investigation.
+As you will see if you view Dr. Greger’s videos on nutritionfacts.org, there are plenty of calcium rich plant sources, including the deep green leafy vegetables, calcium fortified plant milks, firm tofu, along with the protective properties of almonds, prunes and beans for bone health.

 Many common medications and lifestyle habits are detrimental to bone density/health, including those for depression and anxiety (Selective serotonin receptor inhibitors), anticonvulsants that control seizures, antacids, glucocorticoid steroids (strong anti-inflammatory and immune suppressing action – such as prednisone or cortisone type substances utilized in inhalers for asthma, ointments for skin irritation, oral medications for allergies, and other oral or injectable medications for acute and chronic inflammatory conditions), blood thinners (Heparin), in addition to excessive alcohol use and smoking.
 When these medications are necessary their effect on bone health should be countered with early and aggressive positive lifestyle choices in an attempt to preserve bone health as we age.